18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 - `NONBILLABLE: Cloud Adoption CoE`

-**Type Code:** "SINGLE TRIP". **Trip Purpose:** “Mission (Operational)” in most cases, unless attending a conference or training. **Document detail:** Brief summary of the purpose of the trip. **Will this travel be a detail to another location?** No.
+**Type Code:** "SINGLE TRIP". **Trip Purpose:** “Mission (Operational)” in most cases, unless attending a conference or training.

+**Document detail:** Brief summary of the purpose of the trip.
+You must also include the URL to the Salesforce Event Tracker record for trips requested via the events process.

+**Will this travel be a detail to another location?** No.

 2. Proceed by clicking **Next** to finalize the reservation.